aconz2/aconz2.github.io/_posts/2024-06-27-program-explorer-planning.md

 ## cloud hypervisor to custom initramfs running gcc

 happened across [this comment](https://github.com/containers/bubblewrap/issues/592#issuecomment-2243087731) with very good timing! solved the `pivot_root` error so don't need --no-pivot

+update: wrote a [small wrapper](https://gist.github.com/aconz2/3d5bd92b4027ccef11db8215878f7112) to avoid the shell chain so you can just do `parent_rootfs /abc crun ...`

+experimented a bit with `--pmem file=gcc.sqfs,discard_writes=on` (though note that file has to be multiple of 2M, zero padding the sqfs seemed to work) and then you mount `/dev/pmem0`.
+Is a tiny bit faster for something like `find /mnt/bundle/rootfs > /dev/null`

+want to test later with erofs vs sqfs

 ```
 #!/bin/busybox sh